 Choosing the type of fish you want to target can be as complicated or as easy as you make it.

 Trolling for big game-fish in the open ocean is quite simple, as most of the fish will bite a wide variety of lures and baits.
-Of course, you can choose a bait or lure specific to that species; just don’t be surprised if you find a different fish on your hook.
+Of course, you can choose a bait or lure specific to that species; just don’t be ready to find a variety of fish on your hook.
 There are a ton of resources, both digital and print, that go into the details of what to fish for, where to fish for it, and how to optimize your catch rate.

 Whether fishing inshore or near a reef, spin fishing can target a more specific variety of fish.
 While spinning lures and bait will also be taken by several types of fish, you can more carefully choose your target with your bait and lures.
 Spin fishing allows you to cast your line to specific areas, drop your line to specific depths, or present your bait as you wish.
 All of these factors will help narrow the scope of your prospective catch.